Try a Free Live AI Golf Lesson TRY FREE

 A Case Study On Increased Swing Speed

-During the first few minutes of the lesson, it was apparent to me that Chris was not using the right arm to help generate speed.
-He had been taught that the golf swing was a dominant left sided movement and that had been engrained into his brain for many years.
+Within the first few minutes of the lesson, it was immediately apparent that Chris was not using his trail arm to help generate swing speed.
+He had been thoroughly taught — and had deeply internalized — the belief that the golf swing was a lead-side-dominant movement.
+That belief had been wired into his motor patterns for years, and it was robbing him of distance on every shot.

-Before working on these two drills, we took a baseline of Chris's club head speed using a Swing Speed Radar.
-Because Chris already had one, he had a firm history of his average club head speed which hovered between 100 mph and 102 mph with a peak of about 105 mph.
+Before beginning the drill work, a baseline of Chris's club head speed was established using a Swing Speed Radar.
+Because Chris already owned one, he had an extensive personal history with his numbers — his average club head speed hovered consistently between 100 and 102 mph, with a peak reading of about 105 mph.

-After about 10 minutes of drilling, Chris's swing speed jumped from 100 mph to 112 mph, a new personal best, and more importantly, he hit the ball just as solid and straight as before.
-His average hovered around 110-112 mph for the rest of the session and by the end of the summer his handicap dropped from a 5 to a 2 and he won the "Most Improved Golfer Award" at his golf club in St. Louis, MO.
+After approximately 10 minutes of focused drill work, Chris's swing speed jumped from 100 mph to 112 mph — a new personal best — and critically, the ball was just as solid and straight as before the speed increase.
+His average settled in the 110 to 112 mph range for the remainder of the session.
+By the end of that summer his handicap had dropped from a 5 to a 2, and he earned the "Most Improved Golfer Award" at his club in St. Louis, MO.

-Of course, the question is, how exactly did this happen and what scientific evidence is there to support this type of increase in club head speed in such a short period of time?
+Of course, the logical next question is exactly how this happened and what the scientific evidence says about this type of rapid club head speed increase in such a compressed timeframe.

 The Science of Club Head Speed

-From this, it's easy to see why more actively promoting the correct use of the right arm was able to increase Chris's and other students' club head speed by nearly 10% during such a short golf lesson.
-Because he had been taught to only use the left, his right side, while still active, was under utilized and costing him serious club head speed.
+This explains precisely why actively training the correct use of the trail arm was able to increase Chris's and Josh's club head speeds by nearly 10% within a single golf lesson.
+Because Chris had been taught to rely exclusively on his lead side, his trail side was still active but chronically under-utilized — and that imbalance was costing him serious, measurable club head speed on every swing he took.

 "Chuck, you're the best!
 I go to the PGA superstore and the instructor tells me WHAT I'm doing wrong but not HOW specifically to correct it and what it FEELS like!"